Mrswolf/Mrswolf.github.io/_posts/2024-05-06-bregmanmethod.md

 \end{equation}
 $$

 The first subproblem can be solved by setting the gradient to zero.
 The second subproblem has an explicit solution with soft-thresholding operator in [this post]({% post_url 2023-09-12-rpca %}).
 Note that these two subproblem are just one iteration of the alternating minimization method.
-To achieve the same convergence rate of Equation (14), it requires more iterations (which are called inner loops and the Bregman iterations are outer loops).
-For most applications, one iteration is only needed.
+To achieve the same convergence rate of Equation ($\ref{eq:14}$), it requires more iterations which are called inner loops (in constrast, the Bregman iterations are called outer loops).
+For most applications, one inner loop is enough.